brunojdo/jekyll-template-multilang/README.md

 ## Usage

-Install bundler and jekyll gem and install the template gems with the followed commands:
+Install bundler and jekyll gem with the followed commands:

 ```gem install bundler```

 ```gem install jekyll```

+Download this repository and into the project folder, execute the followed command to install the template gems

 ```bundle install```